LogoOsome

 • Helena Flores, VP of Operations for Accounting and Tax at Osome - a chat-based solution that leverages AI and cloud accounting to provide automated incorporation, company secretary, accounting, tax, payroll, and visa services in multiple jurisdictions;

-• Ling Lim, Head of Sales atCombinesell- a SaaS platform that automates and simplifies multichannel e-commerce selling process by aggregating popular online marketplaces in a single platform;
+• Ling Lim, Head of Sales atCombinesell- a SaaS platform that automates and simplifies multichannel ecommerce selling process by aggregating popular online marketplaces in a single platform;

 Why and How Should You Set up a Business in Singapore and Go Digital

 Helena Flores of Osome explained how to expand digitally from a Singapore perspective.
-She covered the Singaporean business ecosystem, showed how to easily incorporate a company, how to go digital, and how entrepreneurs can understand when it’s time to digitize their business.
+She covered the Singaporean business ecosystem, showed how to easily incorporate a company, how to go digital, and how entrepreneurs can understand when it’s time to digitise their business.

 First of all, Elena elaborated on why entrepreneurs should choose Singapore as a base for their company.